-A collection of sayings, quotes and poems by Morihei Ueshiba.
-At 125 pages, it's a great way to get a sense for how O'Sensei envisioned Aikido in his own words.
+The Art of Peace by Morihei Ueshiba (6th kyu) - A collection of sayings, quotes and poems by Morihei Ueshiba.
+At 125 pages, it's a great way to get a sense for how O'Sensei envisioned his art in his own words.

-In his lifetime, Morihei Ueshiba only authored one book, which he gave to select individuals.
-With the approval of Kisshomaru Ueshiba, his son, Kodansha was able to publish it here.
-Filled with some stunning pictures of the founder, this book is a historical treasure and recommended reading for anyone who practices Aikido.
+Budo: Teachings of the Founder of Aikido by Morihei Ueshiba (4th kyu) - In his lifetime, Morihei Ueshiba only authored one book, which he gave to select individuals.
+With the approval of his son, Kisshomaru Ueshiba, Kodansha was able to publish it here.
+This book is a historical treasure and recommended reading for anyone who practices Aikido.

-A collection of stories, memories and reflections on Morihei Ueshiba by his students.
-Much of what O'Sensei himself said can be hard to understand because it's wrapped in Shinto mythology - hearing what his students have to say reveals a mischievous, warm-hearted side of the Founder we otherwise wouldn't see.
+Remembering O'Sensei - Edited by Susan Perry (3rd kyu) - A collection of stories, memories and reflections on Morihei Ueshiba by his students.
+Much of what O'Sensei himself said can be hard to understand as it's wrapped in Shinto mythology.
+Hearing what his students have to say reveals a mischievous, warm-hearted side of the Founder we otherwise wouldn't see.

-A recent translation of writing and talks given directly by the Founder, this is one of the best collections of O'Sensei's direct words.
+The Heart of Aikido by Morihei Ueshiba (1st kyu) - A recent translation of talks given directly by the Founder, this is one of the best collections of O'Sensei's direct words.
 Though often shrouded in mystical Shinto terms and imagery, O'Sensei lays out his vision of Aikido, the martial arts and the universe in rich detail.